 - where control over a joint venture changes character from joint control to sole control by one of its original parents.

 From its introduction in May 2014, the simplified procedure has proven overwhelmingly popular and effective.
-The SAMR/MOFCOM accepts more than 250 cases into the procedure each year, and more than 90 per cent of these are approved within Phase I (indeed, in the third quarter of 2018, the average length of review for cases filed under the simplified procedure was only 15.5 days).
-The simplified procedure is not perfect, given the plenary discretion permitted to the SAMR to accept or reject an application, and given the attendant public notice period that permits the lodging of complaints by Chinese competitors and other stakeholders.
-However, as the numbers show, the SAMR/MOFCOM has shown an impressive early track record in using the simplified procedure to improve significantly its handling of 'no issue' cases since 2014.
+SAMR/MOFCOM accepts more than 250 cases into the simplified procedure each year, and more than 90 per cent of these are approved within Phase I (indeed, in the third quarter of 2019, the average length of review for cases filed under the simplified procedure was only 18.5 days).
+The simplified procedure is not perfect, given the plenary discretion permitted to SAMR to accept or reject an application, and given the attendant public notice period that permits the lodging of complaints by Chinese competitors and other stakeholders.
+However, as the numbers show, SAMR/MOFCOM have shown an impressive early track record in using the simplified procedure to improve significantly its handling of ‘no issue’ cases since 2014.

 Waivers and inter-regulator cooperation

-Increasingly, in transactions requiring competition filings in multiple jurisdictions, regulators will seek to coordinate their reviews in terms of timing and substance.
+Increasingly, in transactions requiring competition filings in multiple jurisdictions, regulators will seek to coordinate their reviews in timing and substance.
 As a result of confidentiality protections in individual jurisdictions, ordinarily a waiver will be required from both parties for regulators to be able to share documents or exchange views on a particular transaction.
-In many cases, the reviews by US agencies the Federal Trade Commission (FTC) and Department of Justice (DOJ), and by the European Commission (EC) provide the main signposts from which other jurisdictions can navigate their individual reviews.
-Granting waivers to permit coordination can often have the effect of increasing the efficiency of review in multiple jurisdictions, as the detailed analyses ordinarily undertaken by these regulators can often help dispel (or focus) potential issues when markets are of a global geographic scope.
-In addition, coordination can promote consistency of approach on remedies, if necessary, and can potentially have a disciplinary effect on regulators that might otherwise adopt a divergent analysis.
-In Grab's acquisition of Uber's Southeast Asian businesses, the Southeast Asian regulators have had discussions and coordination during their review processes.
+In many cases, the reviews by US agencies (the Federal Trade Commission (FTC) and Department of Justice (DOJ)) and by the European Commission (EC) provide important signposts from which other jurisdictions can navigate their individual reviews.
+Granting waivers to permit coordination can increase the efficiency of review in multiple jurisdictions, as the detailed analyses ordinarily undertaken by these regulators can often help dispel (or focus) potential issues when markets are of a global geographic scope.
+In addition, coordination can promote consistency of approach on remedies if necessary and can potentially have a disciplinary effect on regulators that might otherwise adopt a divergent analysis.

 Nevertheless, there can be dangers in coordination as well.
 Particularly where competitive issues are more pronounced in the US and EU, sharing of information may result in Asia-Pacific regulators diverting important time and resources to issues that are not material in their particular jurisdictions.
 In addition, not every jurisdiction may scrupulously observe its own confidentiality protections, which could potentially lead to exposure of highly confidential commercial information outside of the review process.